AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 He blinked at me, "Really?
 You already forgot his name.
 Classic.
 Just stay away from Nox, Mr. Hutton."

 I don't know why I was so surprised he was talking about Nox.
-I was surprised I didn't
+I was surprised I didn't think of it.
+Maybe those few drinks really had gone to my head.
+"He doesn't need me anyway.
+Dorian said since he last saw me he has been doing great."
+I downed the last of the whiskey and waved for a refill.

+Giovanni
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU5Njk1NjA1LC0xMjk1OTU3NTI2LC00NT
-c1NDI3MjRdfQ==
+eyJoaXN0b3J5IjpbLTE3MzE3MzY1MTQsLTEyOTU5NTc1MjYsLT
+Q1NzU0MjcyNF19
 -->